-A Diem node is a peer entity of the Diem ecosystem that tracks the statestate - A state in the Diem protocol is a snapshot of the distributed database.
-A transaction modifies the database and produces a new and updated state. of the Diem Blockchain.
+A Diem node is a peer entity of the Diem ecosystem that tracks the state of the Diem Blockchain.
 Clients interact with the blockchain via Diem nodes.
 There are two types of nodes:

 - Validator nodes